Unboxed-Software/solana-course/content/solana-nft.md

 Update the `solTreasuryAccount` field with the wallet address we imported to Phantom.
 This will be the only setting we change for now.

 Let's walk through the values we have real quick:

-- `price` is set to `1`, meaning each NFT will cost 1 SOL.
+- `price` is set to `1`, meaning each NFT will cost 1 SOL
-- `number` is set to `5`, meaning the collection has 5 NFTs total.
+- `number` is set to `5`, meaning the collection has 5 NFTs total
-- `goLiveDate` is set to a date in the past so that the collection will be live as soon as we upload it.
+- `goLiveDate` is set to a date in the past so that the collection will be live as soon as we upload it
 - `storage` is set to `arweave` which means the metadata will be stored for 7 days on arweave.
 Remember, if we were doing this for Mainnet we would use `arweave-sol` to make the storage permanent.
-- `noRetainAuthority` is set to `false` so that the minter of the NFT cannot change the metadata.
+- `noRetainAuthority` is set to `false` so that the minter of the NFT cannot change the metadata
-- `noMutable` is set to `false` so that we can update the metadata after the fact if we need to.
+- `noMutable` is set to `false` so that we can update the metadata after the fact if we need to

 ### 5. Prepare Assets